 Description: Clark is a young man in his late teens or twenties.
 He is the sales clerk at a gift shop on a small isolated island.
 Grace, a beautiful customer, has convinced him to give her a free disposable camera, and to wrap it with a roll of wrapping paper from his store.
 He is smitten with her, beyond rational thought, and does what she asks.
 He has been wrapping the camera for her, but has been distracted by her beauty.

-Click for the complete play Poorly Wrapped (the one-act play which the "Locking the Store" monologue comes from).
+Click below for the one-act play, Poorly Wrapped, from which the "Locking the Store" monologue comes.

 MARCH IN LINE

 Age range: 13-25 years old

 Description: Stephanie is a teenager who does not have many friends in her community or school.
 She is in her bedroom and speaks to her stuffed animals.